cwells/puppet-supervisor/README.md

 ##Overview

-The rentabiliweb-apticron module  enables you to install,  deploy, and configure supervisor.
+The rentabiliweb-supervisor module  enables you to install,  deploy, and configure supervisor.

 ##Module Description